EBellache/AmericanGold/README.md

 ---

 **We hope this clarifies** how to implement a multi-step spin-constrained approach for approximating log-periodic pulsations in Quantum ESPRESSO.
-If you have further questions about adding explicit spin angles, doping supercells, or HPC performance tuning, consult the QE user guide or relevant advanced tutorials on noncollinear + DFT+U + spin-orbit calculations.
-Good luck with your skyrmion-based superconductor simulations!